 The extent and range of equity gearing is discussed by the Board and Managers at each Board meeting.
 Both parties agree that the Company should typically be geared to equities to maximise potential returns, with the current aspirational parameters set at +5% to +15% of shareholders' funds.
-Over the year, the invested equity gearing ranged between -1.0% and +6.6%, and stood at +0.9% of shareholders' funds at the financial year end (2019 - +6.6%).
+Over the year, the invested equity gearing ranged between -2.7% and +2.6%, and stood at +2.5% of shareholders' funds at the financial year end (2020 - +0.9%).

-As at 31 October 2020, the Company had a five year £25 million revolving credit facility with National Australia Bank Limited with an expiry date of 29 June 2023 and an additional five year £36 million revolving credit facility with National Australia Bank Limited with an expiry date of 30 September 2024.
-As at 31 October 2020, the Company had drawings of €2,821,800, US\$37,090,500 and £17,500,000 (equating to total borrowings of £48,728,000 in sterling terms).
+During the period, the Company entered into a new five year £100 million multi-currency revolving credit facility, with The Royal Bank of Scotland International Limited, with an expiry date of 9 June 2026.
+This facility is in addition to the existing five year £25 million multi-currency revolving credit facility, with National Australia Bank Limited, with an expiry date of 29 June 2023 and the five year £36 million multi-currency revolving credit facility, with National Australia Bank Limited, with an expiry date of 30 September 2024.
+As at 31 October 2021, the Company had drawings of €7,200,000, US\$53,150,000 and £21,300,000.